Rush Limboy, your guiding light, here behind a golden EIB microphone, broadcast excellence three straight hours.

 They are scared.

-They are not they're scared to death of the Bernie Sanders people, number one, but they are scared to death of their own base.
+They're scared to death of the Bernie Sanders people, number one, but they are scared to death of their own base.

-Their own base, if they had a chance to take it out on these Democrats, A for losing, B for not stopping Trump already, C for not impeaching Trump already, D for not whatever.
+Their own base, if they had a chance to take it out on these Democrats, A, for losing, B, for not stopping Trump already, C, for not impeaching Trump already, D, for not whatever.

 These Democrats don't have the guts to go out there and do a town hall.

-And this is studied and purposeful, so that all of this so called negative protest and rioting action, all those pictures aimed at Republicans.
+And this is studied and purposeful so that all of this so-called negative protest and rioting action, all those pictures aimed at Republicans.

-But if the Democrats showed up and they did one of these in one of these, in one of these risky areas, they know full well.
+But if the Democrats showed up and they did one of these in one of these risky areas, they know full well their base is ticked at them for losing in the first place.

-Their base is ticked at them for not getting behind Bernie, because if it had got behind Bernie, then Trump wouldn't have won as any number of things.
+Their base is ticked at them for not getting behind Bernie because if it had gotten behind Bernie, then Trump wouldn't have won.

 Their base is loose and deranged out there.

-So anyway, back to Kilmeade.
+So anyway, back to Killmead.

-I know that many of you thought I'd lost my place, but I haven't, because I never do.
+I know that many of you thought I'd lost my place, but I haven't because I never do.

 And I don't make notes.

-So Kilmead says, he said you get along with Obama, but it turns out his organization seems to be doing a lot of the organizing of some of the protests these Republicans are seeing.
+So Kilmead says, you said you got along with Obama, but it turns out his organization seems to be doing a lot of the organizing and some of the protests these Republicans are seeing and these protests against you.

 Do you believe Obama's behind it?